On this page

 - To edit an existing grade, select the Grade box and change the grade.

 - You can also include notes for the student by typing in the Feedback to Learner.
 Select Add Notes to leave notes that appear only to you and the grader role.
 Select the Content Editor icon if you want to use all the editor functions.
+You can embed an audio/video recording of your feedback in the editor as you grade blogs.

 - Select Submit to add the grade, feedback, and grading notes to the Grade Center.